-The Clerk will:

-- Set the time, date and venue, normally within 15 school days of a request for a Stage 3 hearing. - Collate relevant paperwork and send them to all parties in advance. - Record the proceedings. - Notify all parties of the Panel's decision.

-The Chair of Governors will:

-- Notify the Clerk to arrange the Panel. - Check that correct procedure is followed.

-The Chair of the Panel will:

-- Explain the remit of the panel to all parties - Check that no Panel member has had any involvement or has any vested interest. - Maintain a tone of courtesy and respect in keeping with a Catholic School. - Give each party the opportunity to put the case and ask questions. - Ensure that issues are addressed. - Identify key findings based upon fact. - See that the Clerk notifies all parties of the Panel's decision in writing, normally within five school days of the hearing.

-Checklist for the Panel Hearing

-The panel needs to take the following points into account:

-- The hearing is as informal as possible. - Witnesses are only required to attend for that part of the hearing in which they give their evidence. - After introductions, the complainant is invited to explain the complaint, and call his/her witnesses where required. - The Headteacher and/or Senior Team members may question both the complainant and the witnesses after they have spoken. - The Headteacher and/or Senior Team Members are then invited to explain the School's actions and call any School witnesses. - The complainant may question both the Head Teacher/Senior Team Members and the witnesses after each has spoken. - The Panel may ask questions at any point. - The complainant is then invited to sum up his/her complaint.
+St Anne' • The complainant will be invited into school and should be available to attend within a reasonable time scale.
+The complainant may be accompanied at a panel hearing if they wish.
+Others involved (typically staff) may be invited if the Panel considers this helpful.
+The meeting will be clerked.
+Ro bles for Stage 3 ne Clerk will: Set the time, date and venue, normally within 15 school days of a request for a Stage 3 hearing.
+Collate relevant paperwork and send them to all parties in advance.
+Record the proceedings.
+Notify all parties of the Panel's decision.
+Th e Chair of Governors will: Notify the Clerk to arrange the Panel.Check that correct procedure is followed.
+Th be Chair of the Panel will: Explain the remit of the panel to all parties Check that no Panel member has had any involvement or has any vested interest.
+Maintain a tone of courtesy and respect in keeping with a Catholic School.
+Give each party the opportunity to put the case and ask questions.
+Ensure that issues are addressed.
+Identify key findings based upon fact.
+See that the Clerk notifies all parties of the Panel's decision in writing, normally within five school days of the hearing. c necklist for the Panel Hearing he panel needs to take the following points into account: The hearing is as informal as possible.
+Witnesses are only required to attend for that part of the hearing in which they give their evidence.
+After introductions, the complainant is invited to explain the complaint, and call his/her witnesses where required.
+The Headteacher and/or Senior Team members may question both the complainant and the witnesses after they have spoken.
+The Headteacher and/or Senior Team Members are then invited to explain the School's actions and call any School witnesses.
+The complainant may question both the Head Teacher/Senior Team Members and the witnesses after each has spoken.
+The Panel may ask questions at any point.
+The complainant is then invited to sum up his/her complaint.